macdougt/articles/communication/software_evaluation.md

   - can it be used anywhere (local, clouds (e.g.AWS, Azure, GCP))
   - strong abstraction for environment

+- Connectability
+  - Will the software connect in the pipeline of software requiring attainable inputs and providing the proper outputs that can be transformed if necessary

 - Maturity
   - many examples exist that demonstrate the uses/features
   - has it been adopted by many users/developers